-When a Shopify merchant uses a shipping label bought through the Shopify Shipping service to send a product to a customer, Shopify provides free shipping insurance on the package to the value of $200 — a very handy freebie if your online store ships goods to customers far and wide.
+When a Shopify merchant uses a shipping label bought through the Shopify Shipping service to send a product to a customer, Shopify provides free shipping insurance on the package to the value of $200.

 (Note: this program is currently in BETA mode and is only available to Shopify Payments merchants on the ‘Shopify’ plan or higher).

-As for Square, it caters to its restaurant and take out userbase with a nifty little local pickup feature in the form of ‘order status text alerts’.
-This is basically a text message notification service that enables restaurants to let customers know that their food is ready and about to be delivered (or is available for collection).
+As for Square, it caters to its restaurant and take out userbase with a nifty little local pickup feature in the form of ‘order status text alerts.’
+This is a text message notification service that restaurants can use to let customers know that their food is about to be delivered (or available for collection).

 Both Shopify and Square’s shipping features are pretty comprehensive and well-designed for their respective userbases — but ultimately Shopify takes the win here.

-It lets you connect with more third-party shipping companies than Square; provides real-time carrier shipping to merchants in more countries; and it beats Square by a significant margin when it comes to the shipping discounts available from the two platforms.
+It lets you connect with more third-party shipping companies than Square; provides real-time carrier shipping to merchants in more countries; and it beats Square by a significant margin when it comes to the generosity of shipping discounts.

 Abandoned cart recovery tools